Pool Alkalinity Adjustment

-When you have to deal with any type of pool or spa chemicals, you should always read the manufacturer's safety data sheets (MSDS).
-The information that they provide, will make you aware of the potential dangers of the product that you are dealing with.
+When you have to deal with any type of pool or spa chemicals, you should always read the manufacturer's safety data sheets OR SDS on the product you are using.
+The information that they provide, will make you aware of the potential dangers and safety guidelines of the product that you are dealing with.

 Pool care is not an easy job and most of the times, we are face with dangerous and difficult situations but if we know how to protect ourselves and others, then we are half way there.